ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-3.md

 ## Stable release prep and shipping the wheels

-Black for the longest time ever wasn't stable ([GH-517]), the team initially aimed to mark Black stable in late 2018, but obviously that didn't happen for reasons.
-I won't go into it too much since it'd be a whole another story, but to suffice to say when we made our newest "commitment" (at this point we explicitly worded our intentions to *not* be promises) we were very motivated to get it done and hopefully right.
+Black for the longest time ever wasn't stable (see [GH-517]), the team initially aimed to stabilize Black in late 2018, but obviously that didn't happen for reasons.
+I won't go into it too much since it'd be a whole another story, but to suffice to say when we made our newest "commitment" (at this point we explicitly worded our intentions to *not* be promises) **we were very motivated to get it done and hopefully right.**

-We drafted a [stablity policy][stability-policy], [dropped Python two support][cya-python-two], [introduced the `--preview` flag][hi-preview], and [so much more][changelog] [^11].
+We drafted a [stablity policy][stability-policy], [dropped Python 2 support][cya-python-two], [introduced the `--preview` flag][hi-preview],
+and [so much more][changelog] [^11].

 In this time I rewrote diff-shades into [what it is today][diff-shades], a reliable enough tool used to [provide direct][diff-shades-comment-1]